fastruby/skunk/README.md

 When the Skunk command is run, it will generate a JSON report file in the configured output path.

-Skunk also writes the console report to `skunk_console.txt` under the same output path.
+Skunk also writes the console report to `skunk_report.txt` under the same output path.

 ### Comparing feature branches